Pat Cleveland: Rise to prominence

 Soon she was meeting and working with many of the fashion industry's top enterprising people of the era, including Diana Vreeland and being photographed by Irving Penn, Steven Meisel, Richard Avedon, Christopher Makos, and Andy Warhol and briefly became a muse to Salvador Dalí.
 She made her first appearance as a fashion model in American Vogue in June 1970, photographed by Berry Berenson and the same year, appeared in the very first issue of Essence magazine.
 Despite her early success, Cleveland grew disillusioned with America and what she perceived to be its racist attitudes towards Black models.
 She relocated to Paris at the suggestion of fashion illustrator Antonio Lopez in 1971, and soon became a house model for Karl Lagerfeld, who was the main designer at Chloé.
-Cleveland vowed not to return to the United States until a Black model appeared on the American cover of Vogue.
+Cleveland vowed not to return to the United States until a Black model appeared on the cover of American Vogue.

-During the 1970s, Cleveland modeled for designers such as Valentino, Oscar de la Renta, Yves Saint Laurent, Thierry Mugler, Diane von Furstenberg, and Christian Dior.
-With Karen Bjornson, Anjelica Huston, Alva Chinn, Elsa Peretti, and Pat Ast, among others, she became one of Halston's favored troupe of models, nicknamed the Halstonettes.
-Halston called Cleveland "the greatest walking mannequin in the business."
-In 2019, she was one of many of his former models to be interviewed for the documentary film Halston.

 The pinnacle of her success in Europe was her participation in the November 28, 1973 Battle of Versailles Fashion Show; a gala event initially conceived as a publicity stunt and fundraiser held at Théâtre Gabriel for the then-dilapidated Palace of Versailles.
 The gala, which pitted five French designers: Yves Saint Laurent, Hubert de Givenchy, Pierre Cardin, Emanuel Ungaro and Christian Dior's Marc Bohan, against five American designers: Bill Blass, Oscar de la Renta, Anne Klein, Halston and Stephen Burrows in a fashion showdown.
 The event became an international fashion extravaganza with style writers and society columnists, wealthy socialites, royalty, tycoons and politicians in attendance.
 Cleveland was one of 36 models to walk the runway for the event.
 Of the 36 models, ten were Black, an unprecedented number for the era.
 The gala later was chronicled in the 2015 Pulitzer Prize winning The Battle of Versailles: The Night American Fashion Stumbled into the Spotlight and Made History by Robin Givhan.

-After Beverly Johnson became the first Black model to appear on the cover of American Vogue in August 1974, Cleveland returned to the United States and continued her modeling career.
-From the early to late 1970s, she appeared on the cover of Vanity Fair, Interview, Essence, Harper's, Cosmopolitan, Women’s Wear Daily, L'Officiel, The Sunday Times Magazine, GQ, Vogue Paris, W, and Elle.
+After Beverly Johnson became the first black model to appear on the cover of American Vogue in August 1974, Cleveland returned to the United States and continued her modeling career.
+In the 1970s, she appeared on the cover of Vanity Fair, Interview, Essence, Harper's, Cosmopolitan, Women’s Wear Daily, L'Officiel, The Sunday Times Magazine, GQ, Vogue Paris, W, and Elle.
+She modeled for designers such as Valentino, Oscar de la Renta, Yves Saint Laurent, Thierry Mugler, Diane von Furstenberg, and Christian Dior.
+With Karen Bjornson, Anjelica Huston, Alva Chinn, Elsa Peretti, and Pat Ast, among others, she became one of Halston's favored troupe of models, nicknamed the Halstonettes.
+Halston called Cleveland "the greatest walking mannequin in the business."